ESS Global Corp would like to take a moment and wish all our employees, associates, clients and good friends a happy (and safe) 2020.

 Everything is better with friends anyway, so make sure you suddenly don’t find yourself alone on New Year’s Eve, or more likely New Year’s Day.
 A good portion of the population will be drinking, and therefore the streets are inherently more dangerous.
 Traveling in a group can help ensure that nothing bad happens to you or those you care about.
 In addition, always know where you’re going.
 Some parties, especially on New Year’s Eve, tend to “drift” to another location.
 Know where you are and where you are going.
 Use a map application on your smartphone or plan your night ahead of time to ensure that you’re spending the least amount of time possible walking outside.
 Above all, go with your gut.
 If a home or a street or a venue or a bar, or anything else feels unsafe, leave.

 When attending public events, beware of your surroundings at all times.
 This is extremely important since you may be drinking around people you don’t know, who are drinking as much or even more than you, in a place you may have never been to.
-When at public events make sure you have a fully charged cell phone.
+And keep a sharp eye on your drink!
+Also, when at public events make sure you have a fully charged cell phone.
 Be prepared!